carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 StringMap also provides query methods that take byte ranges, so it only ever copies a string if a value is inserted into the table.

-StringMap iteratation order, however, is not guaranteed to be deterministic, so any uses which require that should instead use a std::map.
+StringMap iteration order, however, is not guaranteed to be deterministic, so any uses which require that should instead use a std::map.

 .. _dss_indexmap: